 - Fruits increase the amount of fiber and vitamins in your dog’s diet

 Sure, it’s not perfect and some people will dislike the fact that it’s not grain-free but for the price, it’s a no-brainer and we all love it!
 Overall a great low fat dog food at a very reasonable price.

 As a high-quality natural formula, this Wellness CORE dry dog food is full of quality proteins and premium ingredients — it uses real chicken, turkey, and salmon oil while totally removing soy, corn, wheat and meat by-products.

 Made in the USA, this protein-focused low fat dry dog food is packed with micronutrients such as antioxidants, omega fatty acids, glucosamine, and probiotics.
 This reduced fat formula also has some trace elements, vitamins and minerals added to make it complete.

 There are low-fat dog foods, grain-free dog foods, natural dog foods, and there is Wellness CORE encompassing these three diets altogether.
 Priced very decently, this dog food is ranking high in most bestselling lists because it offers both weight control and a lot of health benefits.
 When transitioning to this new low fat diet, do it gradually otherwise you may have to cope with some dog farts for a few days or weeks.

 3. Natural Balance Original Ultra Reduced Calorie

 Natural Balance is a respected brand in the dog food industry; they put each batch of dry dog food and treats through 9 safety tests.
-Microbiologists and chemists are used to make sure this dog food is up to the most demanding standards out there.
+Microbiologists and chemists are used to making sure this dog food is up to the most demanding standards out there.

 This formula is made using quality ingredients and meats including:

-- Carrots for its high levels of vitamin A and beta carotene
+- Carrots for its high levels of vitamin A and beta-carotene

 - Brown rice for complex carbohydrates and fibers